-The Put-in-Bay Village Council met on Friday, February 17th and voted to approve a new Put-in-Bay Police Chief.
+The Put-in-Bay Village Council met on Friday, February 17th, and voted to approve a new Put-in-Bay Police Chief.
 Mayor Mack McCann’s recommendation for Put-in-Bay Police Chief Steve Riddle was announced.
 McCann reportedly had a few other applicants for the job and recommended Riddle.
 Steve Riddle, who retired from the State of Ohio after many years managing the South Bass Island State Park, was hired last year as Put-in-Bay Village’s Village Administrator.
 When former Put-in-Bay Police Chief Michael Frank resigned early last fall, it left the Put-in-Bay without a chief.
-Riddle was eventually named interim police chief while still performing his duties as Village Administrator.
-Riddle was approved with a three to one vote.
+Riddle was eventually named interim police chief while performing his duties as Village Administrator.
+Riddle was approved with a three-to-one vote.

 for Put-in-Bay employee housing and parking